rafaelfachinelli/nextjsquiz/README.md

 </details>

-> ⚠️ The development server will start on port:PORT - Access <http://localhost:PORT>
+> ⚠️ The development server will start on port:3000 - Access <http://localhost:3000>

 ---
 ## :hammer_and_wrench: **Technologies**